chris2020/project-template/README.md

 ## Queries Overview
-* These queries foucus on gender differences, age and regions.
+* These queries focus on gender differences, age and regions.
 * Query 1 is based on the average age of women and men who were elected,
 * Query 2 retrieves the details of women under 30 who were elected
 * Query 3 finds the number of fianna fail candidates who were elected in the Dublin region